 - BA in Mathematical Sciences: Statistics

-The Mathematics Department offers students the potential to engage in research with professors whose research interests cover a range of topics.
+The Department of Mathematics and Statistics offers students the potential to engage in research with professors whose research interests cover a range of topics.

 Some courses to consider in your first year:

 - MATH 225 - Integral Calculus

 - MATH 226 - Integration Tech & Application

 - MATH 227 - Infinite Series